hax0kartik/wumiibo/Readme.md

 Amiibo Emulation for 3ds.

 ## How To Use
+You need to have the latest luma for this to work correctly.

  * Put the `0004013000004002` folder in `luma/titles/`

  * Download the amiibo you want to emulate from [here](https://hax0kartik.github.io/amiibo-generator).
 All this website does is produce a bin file with amiiboID in it, so the produced file can be shared freely!